Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 - Do not drive yourself to or from the hospital

-Under AHPRA cosmetic surgery guidelines (effective 1 July 2023), the following must be completed before any cosmetic rhinoplasty can proceed:
+Under the Medical Board and AHPRA cosmetic surgery requirements, several steps must be completed before any cosmetic rhinoplasty can proceed:

-- A referral from your GP or a specialist physician
+- A referral from your GP or another medical practitioner

-- A minimum of two consultations with Dr Turner
+- A minimum of two consultations before surgery is scheduled

 These are regulatory requirements, not optional steps.
-Dr Turner’s team will coordinate each stage with you throughout the process.
+My team coordinates each stage with you throughout the process.

 How long before rhinoplasty should I stop taking ibuprofen and aspirin?

 Stop all anti-inflammatory medications including ibuprofen (Nurofen) and aspirin at least two weeks before your rhinoplasty date.
-These medications reduce blood clotting and increase the risk of bleeding during and after surgery.
-Paracetamol (Panadol) is a safe alternative for pain relief in the lead-up to surgery.
-If you take aspirin or other blood thinners for a cardiovascular condition, discuss the timing of stopping with both Dr Turner’s team and your prescribing doctor well in advance of surgery.
+These reduce blood clotting and increase the risk of bleeding during and after surgery.
+Paracetamol (Panadol) is a safe alternative for pain relief in the lead-up.
+If you take aspirin or other blood thinners for a cardiovascular condition, discuss the timing of stopping with both my team and your prescribing doctor well in advance of surgery.

 Do I need to stop fish oil and supplements before rhinoplasty?

 Yes.
-Fish oil, omega-3 supplements, vitamin E, garlic supplements, ginkgo biloba, ginseng, and St John’s Wort all affect blood clotting or interact with anaesthesia.
+Fish oil, omega-3 supplements, vitamin E, garlic supplements, ginkgo biloba, ginseng and St John’s Wort all affect blood clotting or interact with anaesthesia.
 Stop these at least three weeks before your surgery date.
-If you take a multivitamin or any other supplement regularly, bring a complete list to your pre-operative appointment so Dr Turner’s team can advise on anything else that needs to be stopped.
+If you take a multivitamin or any other supplement regularly, bring a complete list to your pre-operative appointment so my team can advise on anything else that needs to be stopped.

 How long before rhinoplasty do I need to stop smoking?

 At least eight weeks before surgery.
-Nicotine constricts blood vessels and significantly impairs tissue healing, increasing the risk of wound complications, prolonged swelling, and infection.
-This applies to all nicotine products including cigarettes, vaping, patches, gum, and lozenges.
-Dr Turner may postpone surgery if nicotine use is detected at or before the operation.
-Stopping as early as possible — ideally from the time you book surgery — is strongly encouraged.
+Nicotine constricts blood vessels and significantly impairs tissue healing, increasing the risk of wound complications, prolonged swelling and infection.
+This applies to all nicotine products including cigarettes, vaping, patches, gum and lozenges.
+I may postpone surgery if nicotine use is detected at or before the operation.
+Stopping as early as possible, ideally from the time you book surgery, is strongly encouraged.

 Can I drink alcohol before rhinoplasty surgery?

 Stop alcohol at least two weeks before your surgery date.
 Alcohol affects blood clotting, interacts with general anaesthesia and post-operative pain medication, and impairs immune function during healing.
-Stopping completely from the point of booking through to the end of recovery is the approach that best supports a smooth outcome.
+Stopping completely from the point of booking through to the end of recovery is the approach that best supports your healing.

 What happens if I eat or drink before rhinoplasty?

-Eating or drinking before general anaesthesia creates a risk of aspiration, a serious anaesthetic complication where stomach contents enter the airway.
-For this reason, fasting instructions must be followed exactly.
+Eating or drinking before general anaesthesia creates a risk of aspiration, a serious complication where stomach contents enter the airway.
+For that reason, fasting instructions must be followed exactly.
 If you arrive having eaten or drunk within the restricted timeframe, surgery will be postponed.
-You will receive specific fasting instructions from Dr Turner’s team and the hospital before your procedure.
-As a general guide, no food from midnight and no fluids from two hours before surgery — but always follow the specific instructions you receive.
+You will receive specific fasting instructions from my team and the hospital beforehand.
+As a general guide, no food from midnight and no fluids from two hours before surgery, but always follow the specific instructions you receive.

 Consult with Dr Scott J Turner

 Dr Turner consults for rhinoplasty in Sydney at Bondi Junction and Manly.
-He also sees patients in Brisbane, Canberra, Newcastle, and the Gold Coast.
-Surgery is performed in Sydney at Bondi Junction Private Hospital and Delmar Private Hospital, Dee Why.
+Surgery is performed at Bondi Junction Private Hospital and at Delmar Private Hospital in Dee Why.

 Contact the practice to arrange a consultation, or read more about Dr Turner’s background and training.